 - The RPD will provide a Welcome-Acceptance Letter to the candidate(s) and the candidate(s) will have two weeks to respond with a completed Resident Statement of Agreement (See Appendix D: Resident Statement of Agreement).
-The Welcome-Acceptance Letter will include the graduation responsibilities, requirements, and a copy of the program manual to be read and agreed to.
+The Welcome-Acceptance Letter will include the responsibilities, requirements for graduation, compensation, and contain a copy of the program manual to be read and agreed to in its entirety.
 Once the Statement of Agreement is submitted to the RPD, the resident is committing him/herself to the NEA Baptist Memorial Hospital PGY1 Residency Program for that year.
-If the letter is not returned within the two-week period, the RPD will contact the candidate and gain verbal confirmation of acceptance to be followed by the returned letter and confirmation of the extending circumstances surrounding the delay.
-If the candidate cannot be reached or declines acceptance, the program may then re-enter the Match to fill the position. - The resident will report for the first day of the Residency Program on the last Hospital Orientation Monday in June or another day as designated by the RPD. - Prior to the first day of the residency program, residents must provide proof of graduation of an ACPE-accredited Doctor of Pharmacy degree program or one in process of pursuing accreditation or have a Foreign Pharmacy Graduate Equivalency Committee Certificate (FPGEC) from the National Association of Boards of Pharmacy.
-NEA Baptist Memorial Hospital Human Resources will require a photocopy of their diploma. - Residents must provide their Arkansas Intern License or Pharmacist License prior to starting the program.
+If the letter is not returned within the two week time period, the RPD will contact the candidate and gain verbal confirmation of acceptance to be followed by the returned letter as well as confirmation of the extending circumstances surrounding the delay.
+If the candidate cannot be reached or declines acceptance, the program may then reenter the Match to fill the position. - The resident will report for the first day of the Residency Program on the last Hospital Orientation Monday in June or another day as designated by the RPD. - Prior to the first day of the residency program, residents must provide proof of graduation of an ACPE-accredited doctor of pharmacy degree program or one in process of pursuing accreditation or have a Foreign Pharmacy Graduate Equivalency Committee Certificate (FPGEC) from the National Association of Boards of Pharmacy.
+A photocopy of their diploma will be required by NEA Baptist Memorial Hospital Human Resources. - Residents must provide their Arkansas Intern License prior to starting the program. - Residents must be eligible for licensure by the Arkansas State Board of Pharmacy upon hire and are required to obtain licensure before reaching 90 days of employment.